 What is a criminal defense?
 It is the legal theory a defendant and their attorney build their case around.
 There are many potential defenses depending on the charges you face; some could apply to any charge while others are specific to one criminal offense.

-Attorney Vitaly Sigal has built a career on identifying the strongest defenses available for his clients.
-To discuss your potential defense following an arrest, contact the Sigal Law Group right away.
+Attorney Vivian has spent her career identifying the strongest defenses available to her clients.
+To discuss your possible defense after an arrest, contact the Law Offices of Vivian N. Szawarc

 COMMON DEFENSES IN A CALIFORNIA CRIMINAL TRIAL